Nepenthes Care Instructions

 Nepenthes like to remain moist but not flooded.
 This is best accomplished by top watering them 2-3 times per week.
 The shallow tray method can be used when going out of town.
 Fill the tray with about 1” of water and then allow the tray to dry out for a couple days before refilling.

 Nepenthes are best grown with at least a few hours of sun and the rest of the day in bright, indirect light.
 A sunny south, east or west facing window would be perfect for most.
 Shade cloth from 50%-75% is best for greenhouses.
 Nepenthes thrive under grow lights.
-There are a lot of LED options on the market right now but our preference in terms of cost vs. value is still for T5 and T8 fluorescents.
-We recommend a 12-14 hour photoperiod with 2 of the T5 or T8 lights suspended 1.5 feet above the plant.
+There are a lot of LED options on the market right now and we recommend Florawave LEDs suspended 1.5-2 feet above the plants with a 12-14 hour photoperiod.

 In general, most hardy species and hybrids can be grown with day temps from 70F-90F degrees and night temps from 50F-70F.